tonyredondo/TWCore2/README.md

-# TWCore 2
+# TWCore 2.1
-A multipurpose framework library for netstandard 2, used to create microservices solutions on multiple platforms (runs on windows, linux, linux-arm [raspberry pi], and osx).
+A multipurpose framework library for dotnet core 2.1, used to create microservices solutions on multiple platforms (runs on windows, linux, linux-arm [raspberry pi], and osx).

 # Advantages